aces/Loris-MRI/docs/scripts_md/MRI.md

 ### getPSC($patientName, $dbhr, $db)

-Looks for the site alias using the `session` table `CenterID` as a first resource, for the cases where it is created using the front-end, otherwise, find the site alias in whatever field (usually `patient_name` or `patient_id`) is provided, and return the `MRI_alias` and `CenterID`.
+Looks for the `CenterID` of a scan.
+If the configuration already provides a `CenterID`, it is validated against the `psc` table.
+Otherwise, the `CenterID` is looked up using the `session` table, and as a last resort by matching the site alias against whatever field (usually `patient_name` or `patient_id`) is provided.

 INPUTS:
   - $patientName: patient name
   - $dbhr       : database handle reference
   - $db         : database object

-RETURNS: a two element array:
-  - first is the MRI alias of the PSC or "UNKN"
-  - second is the `CenterID` or 0
+RETURNS: the `CenterID` or 0 if no center could be found

 ### getProject($subjectIDsref, $dbhr, $db)